bytecodealliance/wasmtime/docs/contributing-architecture.md

 few concepts in the back of your head.
 These are some of the important types and their implications in Wasmtime:

+* `wasmtime::Engine` - this is a global compilation context which is sort of the "root context".
+An `Engine` is typically created once per program and is expected to be shared across many threads (internally it's atomically reference counted).
+Each `Engine` stores configuration values and other cross-thread data such as type interning for `Module` instances.
+The main thing to remember for `Engine` is that any mutation of its internals typically involves acquiring a lock, whereas for `Store` below no locks are necessary.

 * `wasmtime::Store` - this is the concept of a "store" in WebAssembly.
-While there's also a formal definition to go of this it can be thought of as a bag of WebAssembly objects.
+While there's also a formal definition to go of this it can be thought of as a bag of related WebAssembly objects.
 This includes instances, globals, memories, tables, etc. A `Store` does not implement any form of garbage collection of the internal items (there is a `gc` function but that's just for `externref` values).
 This means that once you create an `Instance` or a `Table` the memory is not actually released until the `Store` itself is deallocated.
-A `Store` is sort of a "context" used for almost all wasm operations.
-This type contains handle-types which refer back to the `Store`, lots of aliasing going on.
+A `Store` is sort of a "context" used for almost all wasm operations. `Store` also contains instance handles which recursively refer back to the `Store`, leading to a good bit of aliasing of pointers within the `Store`.
 The important thing for now, though, is to know that `Store` is a unit of isolation.
 WebAssembly objects are always entirely contained within a `Store`, and at this time nothing can cross between stores (except scalars if you manually hook it up).
+  In other words, wasm objects from different stores cannot interact with each other.
+A `Store` cannot be used simultaneously from mulitple threads (almost all operations require `&mut self`).

 * `wasmtime_runtime::InstanceHandle` - this is the low-level representation of a WebAssembly instance.
 At the same time this is also used as the representation